jeske/BrowserSanity/docs/history/Project-Spec.md

 This is the very first prompt I used to kick off this project.
 I am preserving it here, both for posterity, and for the purpose of helping others understand a bit how I construct prompts for the AI.
-There was lots more than this that went into getting the app done but the first release did only take <4 hours with the help of the AI.
-Which is pretty astounding.
+There was lots more than this that went into getting the app done but the first release did only take a single day with the help of the AI.
+Which is pretty astounding, especially considering it IS the installer/uninstaller/daemon/UI/and tool.
-And probably it could have taken alot less if I spent a little more time in the design phase to give it a better initial plan.
-Enjoy. - David Jeske
+It would have taken less time if I spent a little more time in the design phase, or if this was not my first native windows AI pair-coding attempt.

+Special thanks to "The Intern" (Claude Sonnet 4) - David Jeske

 # Project Spec : Browser Sanity